 Aracena is one of my most visited places in Andalusia.
 It is the name of the mountainous northern region in the province of Huelva and also the name of the largest town in the area.
 I have been visiting the town of Aracena since I was very young.
 In primary school my first excursion was to La Gruta de las Maravillas (The Cave of Wonders) … Continue reading The region of Aracena: magic and mysticism over acorns

 Today, 4th of December, is the non official Day of Andalusia (I already explained why this date is so important in our history here), so this year I want to celebrate it with a little bit of fun… with Andalusian flags!
 In Sheldon Cooper style: The Andalusian flag is green, white and green.
-Colors that appear in a lot of Mediterranean countries, specially those with a … Continue reading Fun with Andalusian Flags!
+Colors that appear in a lot of Mediterranean countries, specially those with … Continue reading Fun with Andalusian Flags!

 Yesterday I uploaded the next video on my facebook page and I thought it could be a good idea to upload it also here on my blog just in case not all of you follow me on facebook.
 The thing is that my aunt Carmelita goes to the cemetery quite often to clean the grave of my grandfather.
-For her, it is obligatory to go there every 1st … Continue reading 1st of November, All Saints Day
+For her, it is obligatory to go … Continue reading 1st of November, All Saints Day